USDOT-SDC/sdc-dot-webportal/PUBLIC_TO_PRIVATE_CUTOVER.md

 Take a moment to verify everything is stable before doing cleanup.

+### Verification scenarios

+1. User not logged in - No impact.
+They will log in as normal and receive traffix via proxy.
+1. User using workstation - No impact.
+This uses a distinct DNS.

+#### User actively logged in

+There are a few scenarios for an actively logged in user

+1. No hard refresh - site will continue to function as usual until a hard refresh occurs
+1. Hard refresh - user will likely require a new session and be logged out
+1. Bucket cutover - This should behave the same as "no hard refresh", but it _very unlikely_ as we won't swap buckets until the private variant has been stable, and the user would have needed to have an active session for multiple days.

 ## Clean up and soft shutdown - After a few days or so?

 1. Disable cloudfront & API Gateways